ninocarrillo/flashtnc/README.md

 3. Download the flashtnc repository
 4. Connect your NinoTNC to your system, determine its serial port identifier
 5. Run the flashtnc program to update firmware on your TNC
+## Firmware Versions
+* The change log for firmware versions is contained in release-notes.txt
+* I recommend using the most recent firmware (highest version number, currently 2.75)
+* Recent firmware allows deletion of RN2 by enabling internal pulldowns on some input pins
 # Instructions for 64-Bit Windows
 ## Installing Python3 and pyserial (64-Bit Windows)
 1. Get the Python3 installer for your system here: https://www.python.org/downloads/